sequencing/NxTrim/README.md

 The trimmer will reverse-complement the reads such that the resulting libraries will be in Forward-Reverse orientation, this reverse-complementing can be disabled via the --norc flag.

-If you wish to generate pure mate-pair libraries, you can use the --justmp flag.
+If you wish to generate pure mate-pair libraries (say for scaffolding), you can use the --justmp flag.
 This will only generate the unknown and mp libraries.
 Reads with an adapter occurring < minlength bp before the start will be completely N masked.

 If you wish to preserve mate-pair libraries whenever possible, the --preservemp flag may be useful.
 This will always keep the mate-pair library *unless* a read generated would be <minlength, in which case it will generate a PE.